tanimislam/howdy/docs/source/plex-tvdb/plex_tvdb.rst

 Plex TVDB Functionality
 ================================================

 These command line executables, graphical user interfaces, and APIs are used to download and manage your television shows.
-This documentation is organized into sections on  :ref:`command line tools <TVDB Command Line Utilities>`, the GUI to visualize our TV collection (:ref:`plex_tvdb_totgui.py`), and the :ref:`low level API <PlexTVDB API>`.
+This documentation is organized into sections on  :ref:`command line tools <TVDB Command Line Utilities>`, the GUI to visualize our TV collection (:ref:`plex_tvdb_totgui.py`), the :ref:`low level API <PlexTVDB API>`, and the :ref:`TODO <Plex TVDB TODO>`.

 .. toctree::
    :maxdepth: 2